microsoft/onnxruntime/docs/execution-providers/Azure-ExecutionProvider.md

 while a bigger model can be deployed on Azure for higher precision.
 Using the Azure Execution Provider, switching between the two can be easily achieved (assuming same inputs and outputs).

 Azure Execution Provider is in preview stage, and all API(s) and usage are subject to change.

-For onnxruntime 1.16, three operators are available:
+Till onnxruntime 1.16, three operators are available:

 - [OpenAIAudioToText](https://github.com/microsoft/onnxruntime-extensions/blob/main/docs/custom_ops.md#openaiaudiototext)
 - [AzureTextToText](https://github.com/microsoft/onnxruntime-extensions/blob/main/docs/custom_ops.md#azuretexttotext)